tlarche/TRACE/README.md

 # TRACE
-A platform to share road trip maps &amp; experiences Project started on the 7th of November 2018, with dream team partners : Najat, Gaël and Thierry
+A platform to share road trip maps &amp; experiences Project started on the 7th of November 2018, with "dream team" partners : Najat, Gaël and Thierry